weleoka/ardeidae_py/README.md

 or be delimited (shrug), or indicate how long they are (much better), or end by shutting down the connection.
 The choice is entirely yours, (but some ways are righter than others).

+### Advanced Client/Server  TCP by ify:
+Look in the client code for HOST, PORT variable and change the values so that they correspond with the server which you are trying to connect to.

+Input "ls" "chdir" "dl" and "quit" commands at prompt.
+Any other input returns echo.

+* ls: requests and displays current working directory and all it's contents from the server
+* chdir: changes current working directory of the server (args: the directory to change to)
+* dl: downloads file (args: the file name to download)
+* quit: disconnects from server and closes socket